-We visit over 300 churches a year to talk about the work of The Christian Institute.
+We visit around 100 churches a year in Northern Ireland to talk about the work of the Institute.

-If you would like your church to be one of them, contact us at: development@ christian.org.uk
+If you would like your church to be one of them, contact us at: sandra. mackay@christian.org.uk

-Gambling on credit cards to be banned from April
+GB to ban gambling on credit cards from April

-The Christian Institute has welcomed a ban on using credit cards to place bets.
-It will come into force on 14 April.
+The Christian Institute has welcomed a GBwide ban on using credit cards to place bets.
+It is set to come into force on 14 April.

 The Gambling Commission's Chief Executive said the new measure should reduce the risk of people "gambling with money they do not have".
 Some are understood to have accumulated tens of thousands of pounds in debt.
 Payment services such as PayPal will be included in the ban, but the National Lottery will be exempt.